-The investment programs in the Universe of Programs list are presented in five categories (the Major Infrastructure program is presented in section A.2.2) with detailed descriptions of which types of projects should be included in each category.
+The investment programs in the Universe of Programs list are presented in five categories (the Major Infrastructure program is presented in the next section) with detailed descriptions of which types of projects should be included in each category.
 The investment programs listed in Table A-1 support projects that cost less than \$20 million and do not add capacity to the existing transportation network.
 For each program, MPO staff has listed the types of projects that the MPO is already funding through these programs (existing) and other types of projects that the MPO could fund through these programs (new).
+Table A-1 also identifies the MPO goal areas that each program will address.
 As part of LRTP development, MPO staff also proposed a new investment program for transit projects that were not accommodated under existing programs.